 are not at the Credit Union.
 The only sources of funds available for Credit Union lending are the various deposit accounts of members who save with

 the Credit Union.

-	The Loan Review Committee meets regularly to review loan application appeals

-	submitted by Credit Union loan officers.
-Members of the Loan Review
+The Member Loan Review Committee meets regularly to review loan application appeals submitted by Credit Union lending officers.
+Members of the Member Loan Review

-	Committee are appointed by the Board of Directors, are members of the Credit

-	Union, not employees, and serve without compensation.
-The Loan Review
+Committee are approved by the Board of Directors, are members of the Credit Union, not employees, and serve without compensation.
+The Member Loan Review